vanderpatrick/SkateGram/README.md

  ![Login image](/static/images/test-login.png
   - After
-  - the username followed by the profile confirms that the user is logged in
+  - the username followed by the profile confirms that the user is logged in giving acces to the rest of the content to the user

  ![Login image](/static/images/test-login-pass.png)